isomerpages/moe-nanyanggirlshigh/pages/Financial Matters.md

 *   This scholarship is awarded to the top IP student.
 The recipient will be someone who embodies the 3 tenets of the IP, being reflective, responsive and responsible

-(b) Top Structured Integrated Programme (SIP) Scholarship

-*   This scholarship is awarded to the top SIP student.
-The recipient will be someone who embodies the 3 tenets of the SIP, being reflective, responsive and responsible

-(c) Top Affiliated Nanyang Primary School Student Scholarship
+(b) Top Affiliated Nanyang Primary School Student Scholarship

 *   This scholarship is awarded to the top Nanyang Primary School student  who meet the Achievement Level criteria in the year of award and has opted for Nanyang Girls’ High School as her 1st choice Secondary School

-(d) Outstanding Fine Arts&nbsp;Scholarship
+(c) Outstanding Fine Arts&nbsp;Scholarship

 *   This award is given to the students who excel in fine arts.